circt/llvm/mlir/docs/OpDefinitions.md

     -   Single: `Type`
     -   Optional: `Type`
     -   Variadic: `const SmallVectorImpl<Type> &`
+*   `attr-dict` Directive: `NamedAttrList &`

 When a variable is optional, the value should only be specified if the variable is present.
 Otherwise, the value should remain `None` or null.

-The arguments to the `print<UserDirective>` method is firstly a reference to the `OpAsmPrinter`(`OpAsmPrinter &`), and secondly a set of output parameters corresponding to the parameters specified in the format.
-The mapping of declarative parameter to `print` method argument is detailed below:
+The arguments to the `print<UserDirective>` method is firstly a reference to the `OpAsmPrinter`(`OpAsmPrinter &`), second a reference to the op (e.g.
+`FooOp &op` which can be `Operation *op` alternatively), and finally a set of output parameters corresponding to the parameters specified in the format.
+The mapping of declarative parameter to `print` method argument is detailed
+below:

 *   Attribute Variables
     -   Single: `<Attribute-Storage-Type>(e.g. Attribute)`